 I was proven wrong immediately after my first tasting menu experience which was a 14-course one, along with an amuse-bouche—a French term for appetizer, ideally served before a meal. “[As a chef], you can compile an entire menu with many courses like nine, 10, 15, 20,” says Head Chef Sarfaraz Ahmed of Tresind, Mumbai.
 “But you should always keep in mind the amount of food that one person can consume,” he states.
 “An average person can consume only around 600-625 gms of the entire meal so that is the benchmark we have set for us.
 Plus, we keep some 200ml for liquid, so that comes to around 800-850 gms of what a normal person can consume,” Chef Ahmed explains.
 He also adds that the people complaining about the menu should understand that the chef who has designed the menu has a thorough understanding of how much a person can consume so the portion sizes are controlled according to the number of courses.

 The biggest conundrum I faced when deciding on a tasting menu experience was the price point.
 The average cost of a tasting menu experience starts anywhere near ₹5,000 in Mumbai and the number of courses vary.
-As the Culinary Director of Indian Accent, Chef Manish Mehrotra states, “Read the menu properly and understand it.”
+As the former Culinary Director of Indian Accent, Chef Manish Mehrotra states, “Read the menu properly and understand it.”
 In a digital age where we have our devices with us all the time, spending a few minutes doing some research and reading up about the menu is always a good practice.
 “You do extensive research when buying a phone so why can’t you do the same kind of research when deciding on a tasting menu experience where you will be spending a lot of money and many hours of your time as well,” he explains.

 Head Chef and Partner at Ekaa, Chef Niyati Rao also urges diners to come with at least 2.5 hours to spare, being open to new flavours, textures, and experiences and opt for a wine or cocktail pairing for the ones who consume alcohol to enhance the experience even more.